9 Top Kitchen Trends You Need To Know About

 When incorporating matte black hardware in your kitchen, consider the other finishes and materials you use.

-Matte black has a versatile aesthetic that can pair well with many design styles, from traditional to contemporary.
+Matte black has a versatile aesthetic that pairs well with a wide range of design styles, from traditional to contemporary.

 It has a grounded, earthy vibe that contrasts nicely with light marble, quartz, or wood countertops.
 Matte black hardware also complements white, gray, or wood cabinetry kitchens.